off-world/datastructures/README.md

 `O(n)`

 space consumption depends heavily on growth rate and load factor threshold.
-A higher growth rate and smaller threshold result in higher memory usage but overall better performance due to smaller probability of hash collisions.
+A higher growth rate and lower threshold result in higher memory usage but overall better performance due to smaller probability of hash collisions.
 By default growth rate is 2 and load factor threshold is 0.5 resulting in an average load between 0.25 and 0.5.

 #### Example